On this page

 Many ISOs and acquirers offer payment gateway services as part of their full-service package and charge a monthly fee.

 If you are taking fees over the phone or via mail you’ll need virtual terminal software.
-This offers essentially the same functionality as a payment gateway but it is not customer-facing.
-If you already pay payment gateway fees it is unlikely you will be charged extra for virtual terminal functionality.
+This offers essentially the same functionality as an online payment gateway but it is not customer-facing.

 If you want to switch credit card payment processors before the end of your agreed term, you may need to pay an early termination fee.
 How much you’ll pay will depend on who you are dealing with, and how early you’re terminating the contract.
-An early termination fee could end up costing from a few hundred pounds to a few thousand.

 The cost of PCI compliance will vary between what level your business is (between 1 and 4).
 Level 1 businesses will have the lowest PCI compliance costs.
 The largest businesses can expect to pay thousands per year.

 If a customer requests a refund directly from their card issuer rather than from the merchant then the bank that issued the card may initiate a chargeback to reverse the payment.
+Some acquirers always charge a fee when a chargeback is raised.
+Others will only apply the fee if the chargeback is upheld or if it exceeds a certain value.

 Chargeback fees are typically around £15.